 Prices are negotiated usually on a yearly basis and individually with each client.

-Pioneer in the segment of private offshore support terminals, with almost 20 years of experience, Brasco provides integrated logistics solutions to support oil exploration and production activities throughout the Brazilian coast.
-Widely renowned for its excellence in HSE and operational performance, the company has provided support base services to major local and international oil operators as well as oil service companies, with over 45 projects in eight different cities.
+Pioneers in the segment of private offshore support bases and almost 20 years of experience, we develop integrated logistics solutions to support oil exploration and production activities throughout the Brazilian coast.
+Widely renowned for our excellence in HSE and operational performance we have provided support base services to major local and international oil operators as well as oil service companies, with over 45 projects in eight different cities.

-Brasco owns two private terminals strategically located within the Guanabara Bay in Rio de Janeiro (RJ), the main hub for logistics support to the Santos and Campos petroleum basins, being one in Niterói with 3 berths and another in Rio de Janeiro with 5 berths.
-The company also has a storage area in Guaxindiba (RJ) for drilling pipes and other equipment.
+We own and operate two private bases strategically located within the Guanabara Bay, the main hub for logistics support to the Santos and Campos petroleum basins, being one in Niterói with 3 berths and another in Rio de Janeiro with 5 berths.
+We also have a storage site in Guaxindiba (Rio de Janeiro) for drilling pipes and other equipment.